probston/hydeout/contact.md

 layout: category
 title: Contact
 ---
-You can find me on the following:
+You can connect with me with the following:

 [Email](info@yunchen.io)